-Over the years, I’m continuously amazed at just how many new jobs my company is awarded simply because we were the only company that gave or showed up for the estimate or submitted a proposal on time.
-It is far too common in our industry to hear the horror stories from customers about how window cleaners don’t show up or even worse, never complete jobs once they have started.
+Over the years, I’m continuously amazed at just how many new jobs my company is awarded because we were the only company that gave or showed up for the estimate or submitted a proposal on time.
+It is far too common in our industry to hear the horror stories from customers about how window cleaners don’t show up, or worse, never complete jobs once they have started.

-Today in my residential division, 95% of our customers have an estimate in their hands either in minutes, hours, or certainly the same day.
+Today in my residential division, 95% of our customers have an estimate in their hands either in minutes, hours, or the same day.
 Likewise, when a prospective customer calls wanting an estimate for their storefront, my commercial division will have that estimate in their hands within 24 hours.
 Our competitors rarely have a chance to secure the job.
-We are incredibly aggressive in getting that estimate to the customer as quickly as humanly possible knowing that a competitor may be right behind us.
-In my WindowWashingWealth.com Business Fundamentals section we break the ‘how, what, and why’ down in detail.
+We are incredibly aggressive in getting that estimate to the customer as quickly as humanly possible, knowing that a competitor may be right behind us.
+In my WindowWashingWealth.com Business Fundamentals section, we break the ‘how, what, and why’ down in detail.
 A higher conversion of prospects to customers does two things – increases revenue and adds to the number of customers in your database you can continue to market to year after year (referred to a CLV, or Customer Lifetime Value).
 We also do provide information about cardboard balers, check some advantages here.